-Get the Sale in Writing
+Get the sale in writing

 Every purchase should come with a receipt.
 This is especially true when buying from private sellers.
-For small purchases, an email including a description, cost of the item, and the delivery date is sufficient.
+For small purchases, an email including description, cost of the item, and the delivery date is sufficient.
 However, for large items, like a TV or a car, a contract should be written and signed by both parties.
 This keeps the buyer and the seller accountable for their actions.

-Meet the Seller in Public
+Meet the seller in public

 It is always a good idea to meet strangers in public places.
 Not only does this give you more control over the situation, but it also reduces the risk of getting scammed, or worse, robbed outright.
 Some common spots to meet are:

 Never meet a stranger at their house, and don’t bring them to your house, in case they are a burglar acting as a seller.

 Buyers might not always get the chance, but you’ll want to inspect the item before you hand over your money.
 This usually happens during big purchases.
 Make sure to take your time inspecting the item — sellers should be expecting it.
 Be sure to meet in a public place, or bring a companion.
 If the seller does not want you to inspect the item before buying, it’s a good idea to consider a different seller.

 Some listings might have odd word choices, high-quality pictures, or information that isn’t correct.
 It’s important to research your items before you buy them so you don’t end up with a product that doesn’t work.
 For example, if you notice a car is for sale that states the wrong engine type at a very low price, odds are that this listing is a scam.